amitdamri/Pacman-Game/README.md

 ----------------------------------------------------------------------------------------------------------
 1. Pacman will be moving by the directions of keys arrows you chose.
 2. Monster touched pacman?
 You lost one live and 10 points.
-3. Was it a green monster?
+3. **Bonus:** Was it a green monster?
 You lost two lives and 20 points.
 4. Did you catch The blue dancing monster?
 20 points was added.
-5. Want more lives?
+5. **Bonus:** Want more lives?
 Try to eat the "pill candy" and get another live.
 6. After each monster and pacman touch, all games charachters will be placed in new places and the game will be continued from current state.
 -----------------------------------------------------------------------------------------------------------
 How to win the game? :-)
 ----------------------------------------------------------------------------------------------------------
 1. Time is over.
         AND
 2. Score is greater than 99.
         AND
 3. You still have lives left.
 ----------------------------------------------------------------------------------------------------------
 When do you lose? :-(
 ----------------------------------------------------------------------------------------------------------
 1. Time is over and you scored less than 100 points.
                 OR
 2. Time is over and no more lives left.
 ---------------------------------------------------------------------------------------------------------
 Copyright 2020 Pacman Game. all rights reserved.
 This program is subject to license agreement, copyright, trademark, patent and other laws.